Aiven-Open/jdbc-connector-for-apache-kafka/docs/index.rst

    connector.class=io.confluent.connect.jdbc.JdbcSourceConnector
    tasks.max=1
    connection.url=jdbc:sqlite:test.db
-   mode=increasing
+   mode=incrementing
-   increasing.column.name=id
+   incrementing.column.name=id
    topic.prefix=test-sqlite-jdbc-

 The first few settings are common settings you'll specify for all connectors.
 The ``connection.url`` specifies the database to connect to, in this case a local SQLite database file.
 The ``mode`` indicates how we want to query the data.
-In this case, we have an auto-incrementing unique ID, so we select ``increasing`` mode where each query uses the largest ID previously seen to limit new results to newly created rows.
-The ``increasing.column.name`` setting specifies the column in the table that contains the auto-incrementing ID.
+In this case, we have an auto-incrementing unique ID, so we select ``incrementing`` mode and set ``incrementing.column.name``.
+In this mode, each query for new data will only return rows with IDs larger than the maximum ID seen in previous queries.
 Finally, we can control the names of the topics that each table's output is sent to with the ``topic.prefix`` setting.
 Since we only have one table, the only output topic in this example will be ``test-sqlite-jdbc-accounts``.